 The system of pairing is an unofficial system managed by the party whips to preserve the voting strengths of the parties in the Senate and prevent results by misadventure.
 A senator who is expected to vote on one side but who is absent is “paired” with a senator who is expected to vote on the other side and who is also absent, or who refrains from voting for the purpose.
 Pairing arrangements also apply to Senate vacancies.
 Because they are unofficial, pairing arrangements are not recorded in the Journals, but they may be included in the voting lists shown in Hansard (if the tellers provide the pairing arrangements to Hansard at the time of the division).

 Errors, confusion or misadventure in divisions

 If counting or recording errors or confusion occur which cannot be corrected (for example, by the tellers certifying that a pairing error occurred), another division is held.
 In practice, divisions may also be held again by leave if misadventure prevents a senator reaching the chamber and the result does not reflect the voting strengths of the parties and independents.
 Misadventure may include mechanical or electronic failures leading to malfunctioning bells or lifts and the senator concerned is usually called upon to explain the misadventure.
 The Senate invariably grants leave to ensure that questions are not determined by accidents of this sort.

 2. Questions determined by special majorities

-A simple majority is more than half of the senators who are present for the vote, while an absolute majority is more than half of all possible votes.
+A simple majority is more than half of the senators who are present for the vote, while an absolute majority is more than half of all possible votes (39).
 Two types of decision require an absolute majority under the standing orders of the Senate.
 These are: